Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-How To Add An RSS Feed To Posts
+How To Add Feeds To Your WordPress Posts

-You can easily do this using WordPress plugins.
-Just search inside the Plugins screen for RSS feed, RSS feed to post, etc.
+You can easily do this using plugins.
+Just search inside your Plugins admin screen (Plugins > Add New) for RSS, RSS feed to post, etc.

-Note: Most RSS plugins typically require configuration – visit the plugin sites for instructions, or contact us for assistance with plugin configuration.
+Note: These plugins typically require configuration – visit the plugin sites for full instructions, or contact us if you need help with plugin configuration.

 WPeMatico